H.M. "Filling In For Cerberus" (2015)

 So is that where beauty ends in our era, with a jaded sigh?
 Although they saddle up quite a menagerie of disparate themes and topics, considered as a whole, Hunter's images amount to an exploration of potential beauty in less expected places and more varied forms.

 True, we live in an era that is all-but-buried in pix of conventionally pretty things to look at, and some worry - the artist, among them - that this superabundance is dulling our minds' underlying capacity to respond deeply to beauty in general.
 Our brains come to anticipate stereotypic images and plug them into their standard groupings by automatic reflex ("another vivid sunset," "another stunning model," "another delicate yellow rose"...) rather than encounter each new image as a fresh, unique experience.
-As we keep reacting to the onrushing barrage of gorgeous things in all the expected categories of gorgeousness, a certain numbness and a sense of predictability inevitably set in.
+As we keep reacting to the onrushing barrage of gorgeous things in all the expected categories of gorgeousness, numbness and a sense of predictability quietly yet inevitably set in.
 Soon we see Gertrude Stein's point, because a rose is a rose is a rose.
 What, really, is the good of artists pumping out yet more "new" images along those lines?

 the pursuit of unexpected beauty.
 Hence, the challenge confronting art photographers today: with eyes now glazing before its familiar charms, can one possibly awaken viewers to fresh beauty arising in contexts - often, uncomfortable, unexpected, or unpromising ones - where beauty's very presence still has the power to surprise and to feel somehow original?